+By the nature of the positions they hold, personnel employed by the school district may be perceived.
 The Board of Education is committed to the creation of a safe and respectful learning environment for students.
-Employees of the District are placed in a position of trust and act as role models for the students of the District.
-The District expects, that personnel will at all times conduct themselves with personal integrity, honesty and diligence in their interactions with students and in carrying out their duties.
+Employees of the District are placed in a position of trust and act as role models for pupils the students of the District.
+The Board District expects, therefore, that personnel will at all times conduct themselves so as to set a good example for pupils and not bring discredit upon themselves and/or the school, school district or community, with personal integrity, honesty and diligence in their interactions with students and in carrying out their duties.
 It is essential that staff maintain and are perceived to maintain the highest standard of trust and integrity.